Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable

 What are these numbers for?
 How do you use them?

-Realistically, I suggest that you should start your negotiations expecting an offer for your RV to be at a price somewhere between the "Accessory-Loaded High Retail" and the "Base High Retail" price, depending on the condition of your rig.
+Realistically, I suggest that you should start your negotiations expecting an offer for your RV to be at a price somewhere between the "Base Low Retail" and the "Base High Retail" price, depending on the condition of your rig.

 If it has body damage, scratched-up paint, or worn carpet, or the ceiling and wallpaper show water damage, or major appliances don't work, or it needs new tires, then you will need to adjust your pricing accordingly if you want to get a fast sale or trade.

 How Dealers Price Your RV